kyle8998/Optbnb/README.md

 ### Technologies Used

-Python with Pandas, NumPy, and Jupyter Notebook
+Computations: Python with Pandas, NumPy, and Jupyter Notebook

-Charts.js
+CSS: Bootstrap 4, Bulma

-Google Maps API
+Visualization: Chart.js, Google Maps API

 ### How to run locally